open-telemetry/opentelemetry.io/content/en/docs/contributing/style-guide.md

 {{% alert title="Note" color="warning" %}}

-If you have multiple words in the cSpell ignore list, please run `npm run fix:dict` to make sure that those words are in alphabetical order.
+If you have multiple words in the cSpell ignore list, run `npm run fix:dict` to make sure that those words are in alphabetical order.

 {{% /alert %}}